Training program eligibility criteria include:

 - A copy of your CV

-- A 500-word personal statement describing your research interests, career goals, and why you have chosen to pursue research training via the Patient Safety Research Fellowship Program.
+- A 500-word personal statement describing your research interests, career goals, and why you have chosen to pursue research training via the Center for Patient Safety Research and Innovation.

 - Two letters of recommendation, sent to Program Administrator Chelsea Redman (firstname.lastname@example.org)